 3. Decides also that the Expert Mechanism shall report annually to the Council on its work and keep the Council fully informed of developments on indigenous peoples’ rights, through meetings with its bureau and regional groups;

-.
-Further decides that the Expert Mechanism shall consist of seven independent experts reflecting each of the seven indigenous socio-cultural regions, the selection of which shall be carried out in accordance with the procedure established in paragraphs 39 to 53 of the annex to Council resolution 5/1 of 18 June 2007;
+4. Further decides that the Expert Mechanism shall consist of seven independent experts reflecting each of the seven indigenous socio-cultural regions, the selection of which shall be carried out in accordance with the procedure and criteria for nominating, selecting and appointing mandate holders established in paragraphs 39 to 53 of the annex to Council resolution 5/1 of 18 June 2007;

 5. Strongly recommends that, in the selection and appointment process, the Human Rights Council gives due regard to the recognized competence and experience on indigenous issues, experts of indigenous origin, and gender balance;

-.
-Also decides that the members of the Expert Mechanism shall serve for a three-year period and may be re-elected for one additional period;
+6. Also decides that the members of the Expert Mechanism shall serve for a three-year period and may be re-appointed elected for one additional period;

-.
-Decides that, within its mandate, the Expert Mechanism shall determine its own methods of work and gather information from all reliable sources, although the Expert Mechanism shall not adopt resolutions or decisions; 9.
+7. Decides that, within its mandate, the Expert Mechanism shall determine its own methods of work and gather information from all reliable sources, although the Expert Mechanism shall not adopt resolutions or decisions;

+8. Decides that, within its mandate, the Expert Mechanism may seek and gather information from all reliable sources, as necessary to fulfill its mandate;

+9. Coordinate its work and further strengthen its participation, engagement and cooperation, as appropriate, with the United Nations Permanent Forum on Indigenous Issues, the United Nations Special Rapporteur on the Rights of Indigenous Peoples and other United Nations bodies and processes;

+10. Decides that the Expert Mechanism shall enhance its collaboration with National Human Rights Institutions and that such collaboration should be in accordance with the mandates of each National Human Rights Institution;

-.
-Decides that the Expert Mechanism shall meet annually for up to five days, and that the sessions may be a combination of open and private meetings, as deemed required;
+11. Decides that the Expert Mechanism shall meet annually for up to five days, and that the sessions may be a combination of open and private meetings, as deemed required;